protectai/llm-guard/docs/usage/api.md

 # API

 This example demonstrates how to use LLM Guard as an API.
+It uses [FastAPI](https://fastapi.tiangolo.com/) and [Uvicorn](https://www.uvicorn.org/) to serve the API.

 ## Usage

-## Installation
+## From source

 1. Copy the code from [llm_guard_api](https://github.com/laiyer-ai/llm-guard/tree/main/llm_guard_api)